The Web address of this

 therapist was that he

-- like many men and some women - wasn’t yet aware of the unfilled needs causing each of these quests.
+- like many men and some women - wasn’t yet aware of these unfilled needs.

 factors that affect it, and offers specific suggestions for improving intimacies with yourselves and each other.